Powerlearnproject/se-day1-assignment-OCMG101/README.md

 ---

-### F) What are some common challenges faced by software engineers?
+### G) What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 #### Challenges:
 1) Tight Deadlines and Pressure - Software development projects often have tight deadlines, leading to stress and burnout.
 2) Ever-Evolving Technologies - Constant changes in the industry, require engineers to continuously learn new languages, frameworks, and tools; which can be difficult to keep up with.